stasson/vue-mdc-adapter/components/card/README.md

 </mdc-card>
 ```

-`mdc-card-media` is used for showing rich media in cards, and optionally as a
+`mdc-card-media` is used for showing rich media in cards and optionally as a
 container:

 ```html